 - 2. Minimum Training Topics should include: - a.
 Mechanical, electrical, chemical, fire, and physical hazards - b.
 The correct use of appropriate PPE - c.
 Types of potential emergencies that may occur at their work location and what to do during an emergency, including Internal and external muster points. - d.
 Machine safety and the use of safeguards and emergency stops. - e.
 Reporting injuries and illnesses - f.
-Hazardous atmospheres and confined5 space work process before entry of confined spaces - g.
+Hazardous atmospheres and confined6 space work process before entry of confined spaces - g.
 Lock out-tag out process. - h.
 Specific training for ERT, first responders, and medical professionals - i.
 Emergency responders are trained on an annual basis. - ii.
 Training shall be dependent on responsibilities during an emergency. - iii.
 Training is provided to all workers before the beginning of work and regularly thereafter as per the training program. - 3.
 Occupational health and safety training shall include content on specific risks to relevant demographics, such as gender and age, if applicable. - 4.
 Workers responsible for storage, clean up, or disposal of chemical releases must receive specialized training. - 5.
 Occupational health professionals and first responders should be trained by external agencies or trained and certified by internally qualified occupational health professionals such as a medical doctor, where local law permits. - 2.
 Records are maintained including: - a.
 Training records include a verification of training effectiveness. - b.
 Educational materials. - 3.
-Serious conditions that will result in a severe finding: - More than 5% of the workers are not trained within 30 days of the hire date. - If it is required (by law or risk assessment) to have an ERT and it is not in place. - There are no first responders present or process to respond to emergency situations.
+Serious conditions that will result in a severe finding: - If it is required (by law or risk assessment) to have an ERT and it is not in place. - There are no first responders present or process to respond to emergency situations.

-5 Confined space: a space with limited or restricted entry or exit means and is not designed for continuous occupancy.
+6 Confined space: a space with limited or restricted entry or exit means and is not designed for continuous occupancy.